ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 As above example, the foo2() is an isolated node without any reference.
 It's dead code and can be removed in linker optimization.
 We test this example by build-ch13_1.sh and find foo2() cannot be removed.
-There are two possibilities.
+There are two possibilities for this situation.
 One is we do not trigger lld dead code stripping optimization in command (the default is not do it).
-The other is lld didn't implement it at this point.
+The other is lld hasn't implemented it yet at this point.
 It's reasonable since the lld is in its early stages of development.
 We didn't dig it more, since the Cpu0 backend tutorial just need a linker to finish Relocation Records Resolve and see how it runs on PC.